pedroliborio/VagrantBoxes/README.md

   <li>In the phd-vm folder type: <code>vagrant up</code></li>
   <li>For now on to access the VM you need only to type: <code>vagrant up</code> followed by <code>vagrant ssh</code></li>
 </ol>

+Notes:
+By default the Vagrantfile create synced folder located at /vagrant in the VM.
+This folder is mapped to the phd-vm folder.
 Take a look on the vagrant file comments to understand the meaning of each command.
 Enjoy ;)